rafaelmbcosta/liga_pge_api/README.md

 * Resque
 * RSpec

+This league has no profit at all, all the competitors' money is distributed among themselves.
+Neither the programmers nor the league management are left with anything.
+In the case of developers, we still pay for the infrastructure, lol.

 ---

 O Cartola FC é um fantasy game muito popular.
 Este projeto tem duas principais razões para existir: